 That’s it!
-Your beautiful, custom built sofa table is ready to install and decorate (which is the best part, am I right?!) 😉
+Your beautiful, custom built sofa table is ready to place in your room and decorate (which is the best part, am I right?!) 😉

 Here’s how ours looks in the family room:

-Well, there you have it, our newest piece of DIY furniture that cost $0 to build and adds TONS of style!
+Well, there you have it, our newest piece of DIY furniture that cost us $0 to build (because we upcycled some old reclaimed wood!) and adds TONS of style!

 - Measure your sofa and write down the height and width.